dustogburn/group-project/readme.md

 # Hey!
 Let's learn about GitHub commands!
-Gibbly Gook will Gunk up the code if not synced
+Gibbly Gook will Gunk up the code if not synced, oh and Dustin Ogburn is my name

 ## Follow this sequence in order to correctly fork and clone this repository: